itz-Amethyst/appointment_booking/README.md

 # 🐍 Django Appointment Booking 🗓️

 ## Overview
-This project built upon Django with Docker for local development and Celery Beat for periodic task scheduling.
-Follow this instructions for setting up the project, building Docker images, running Django, and configuring Celery Beat.
+This project built upon Django with Docker for local development.
+Follow this instructions for setting up the project, building Docker images, running Django.

 ### 1. Install Dependencies